10 Best Norway History Books

 Evaluating Author Credentials and Sources

 Reliable history books cite primary documents, archaeological findings, and peer-reviewed scholarship.
 When comparing titles, glance at the bibliography if available.
 Works that draw on saga literature, parliamentary records, and museum collections tend to offer richer detail than those relying solely on secondary summaries.
-Translated classics such as medieval chronicles carry extra weight because they give you direct access to the mindset of the period, though they may require some patience with archaic conventions.
+Translated classics such as medieval chronicles carry extra weight because they give direct access to the mindset of the period, though they may require patience with archaic conventions.

 Preserving Your Collection